Meet The Digital Cinema Pioneers

 Richter Studios is known for having walked some of the most celebrated red carpet events in the world.
 Looking back, we take pride in being a Chicago production company that came from very humble beginnings.
 The video production landscape was a very different place when we began in 1997 and digital video was in its infancy.
 The dot-com boom was underway and a trio of technological firsts collided to shape the future of our industry: Broadband Internet had arrived; digital video cameras with FireWire ports were unveiled; and computers were finally able to play full motion video — albeit in a thumbnail size.
 This was the dawn of the digital cinema revolution.

 Looking back, we were challenged to be creative with a multitude of technological limitations in those early years.
 It is this experience — as digital cinema pioneers — that has made us truly unique.
-To date, we have managed nearly 4,000 productions and created almost 11,000 individual “films”.
+To date, we have managed north of 4,500 productions and created over 12,500 individual “films”.
 We’ve accomplished this because of our “Can-Do” attitude and fearless imagination to keep reaching higher.
 Chicago has seen many production companies over the years — but there is only one which has truly earned the right to be called Pioneers In the Golden Age of Digital Cinema®.

 Years In Business